Quality Payments – FAQs

 The outreach work needs to be carried out off the pharmacy premises, so while it would be good to have collaborative working on the premises, collaborative working off the premises would satisfy that requirement.
 HLPs have previously done that via attendance at local roadshows for the public, stands in shopping centres, visits to schools and care homes to take part in health promotion work.

 Q. I have completed the assessment of compliance on the RSPH website; does that mean my pharmacy is now a HLP Level 1?

-Contractors are therefore advised to consider this time frame when planning how long it will take to achieve HLP Level 1 to ensure this ‘processing time’ does not prevent contractors from achieving the quality criterion at the April 2017 or November 2017 review point.
+Contractors are therefore advised to consider this time frame when planning how long it will take to achieve HLP Level 1 to ensure this ‘processing time’ does not prevent contractors from achieving the quality criterion at the June 2018 review point.

 Q. Can a Distance Selling Pharmacy (DSP) become a Healthy Living Pharmacy (HLP) Level 1 and therefore meet the quality criterion?

 Any pharmacy that wishes to be an HLP must fully meet the requirements set out by Public Health England (PHE).
 These requirements were developed for bricks and mortar pharmacies, not pharmacies that operate via a distance selling model.
 DSPs are also prohibited from providing Essential Services, including the Public Health (Promotion of Healthy Lifestyles service), on the pharmacy premises.
 NHS England or PHE have not issued any guidance on this matter, but for the reasons set out above, PSNC believes it is unlikely that a DSP could fully meet the requirements for being an HLP.

 Q. What constitutes a full time equivalent (FTE) member of staff?

 A FTE is the hours worked by one employee on a full-time basis.
 The GOV.UK website states there is no specific number of hours that makes someone full or part-time, but a full-time worker will usually work 35 hours or more a week.